dribnet/purvs/README.md

 15/03
 I implemented a colour array today.
 I've made it so that the minute and hour circles change through a set of 28 colours depending on the time.
 Next step is to implement my clock hands and to get them to move depending on the minutes/ hour

+17/03
+Today i figure out how to import images into my clock code.
+I then coded these images so that they could be used as clock hands.
+This code used the function of translate, rotate, map, push, pop, imageMode, image.
+I sued a map to code the clock hand but it needs touching up.
+I also hand to change the sizes of the clock hands multiple times in order for them to line up with the circles.